 Informative podcasts with more than soundbites

-The public aware of homelessness and other issues
+The public aware of homelessness and other social issues

 Mobile World Marching On

-You should now have a great idea about how and why our beds are making up part of our productivity centers.
+Given all this, it’s easy to see how and why our beds now make up part of our productivity centers.
 The secret is to flow along with our mobile world.
 Trying to stand still will only get you left behind.
 Time marches on and work keeps changing in the process.

-It’s pretty cool honestly.
-Would you prefer being stuck on a farm plowing all day in the hot sun like our ancestors?
-Or running your accounting business from your kitchen table, maybe becoming the next chess influencer from your king-size bed?
+It’s pretty cool, honestly, running your accounting business from your kitchen table, maybe becoming the next chess influencer from your king-size bed?
 Easy choice, right?

 We spend one-third of our lives in bed, unless you’re like that gym-nut we mentioned.
-And mattresses have been part of our lives ever since the first cavewoman had sense enough to put down some soft material for her family.
-Lucky for us, the way we use our beds keeps evolving with lifestyles that require mobility and flexibility.
+And mattresses have been part of our lives ever since the first hominids had sense enough to put down some soft material for their family to sleep on.
+Lucky for us, the way we use our beds keeps evolving with lifestyles that increasingly require mobility and flexibility.